• Skip to primary navigation

 One of our favorite combinations is to mix garlic powder and onion powder into melted butter.

 You could also spread melted butter over the naan and sprinkle on garlic powder or a mix of garlic and onion powder.
-Don’t be heavy handed with the garlic powder, if too much is used the garlic flavour is too strong.
+Don’t be heavy handed with the garlic powder, if too much is used the garlic flavor is too strong.

-🍴 How To Use
+How To Use

 Naan is typically torn into small pieces and used to scoop up food so, any boneless meat curries, vegetable or lentil style dishes will be good with naan.

-Basically, any dish that has a thick gravy style sauce would be ideal, for example; Balti chicken, mixed vegetable curries, rogan josh, chicken tikka masala, beef madras, something else here, simple chickpea curry, something else here and dum aloo.
+Basically, any dish that has a thick gravy style sauce would be ideal, for example; Balti chicken, mixed vegetable curries, Rogan josh, chicken tikka masala, beef madras, something else here, simple chickpea curry, something else here and Dum aloo.

 However, you can use naan to make other things like wraps, pizzas or sandwiches see below for ideas.